IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US61 - Vendor Documentation Approvals**

-**As a** VENDOR **I want** to approve or deny the various docuemnts that the user will be uploading during the car purchase procceudre **to be able** valdiate the corresponding docuemnts before advancing to any future steps.
+**As a** VENDOR **I want** to approve or deny the various documents that the user will be uploading during the car purchase procedure **to be able** validate the corresponding documents before advancing to any future steps.

 ---